-1. Encourage employees to put a retirement plan together – Before making any decisions about retirement, employees should put a plan together which considers how much income they will need in retirement to meet their day-to-day living expenses (household bills etc.), and discretionary income for holidays, hobbies etc and how their income needs may change over time.
+- Encourage employees to put a retirement plan together – Before making any decisions about retirement, employees should put a plan together which considers how much income they will need in retirement to meet their day-to-day living expenses (household bills etc.), discretionary income (holidays, hobbies etc.) and how their income needs may change over time.
 They should then work out whether they have sufficient savings to meet their needs by looking at all their assets including all pensions, ISAs, shares and general savings and what they are all worth.
 Research has found that most people live longer than expected, so employees should keep this in mind when doing their sums.
-For example, the Institute for Fiscal Studies found this year that those in their 50s and 60s underestimate their chances of survival to age 75 by around 20% and to 85 by around 5% to 10%.
+For example, the government estimates that life expectancy in the UK for people aged 65 in 2016 to 2018, will be around 83.6 for men and around 86 for women.

-2. Help employees understand their retirement income options – Employees who have a DC pension will need to decide how to access their income whether that is through income drawdown, buying an annuity or taking it as a cash lump sum or indeed a combination of these.
-Yet our survey found that only 22% of employers believe their employees understand all of the retirement income options available at-retirement.
+- Help employees understand their retirement income options – Employees who have a DC pension will need to decide how to access their income whether that is through income drawdown, buying an annuity or taking it as a cash lump sum or indeed a combination of these options.
+Yet our research with Employee Benefits found that 74% of employers see uncertainty about how to make decisions when accessing pensions as a key concern for employees as they approach retirement.
 Financial education, guidance and/or regulated financial advice can help employees understand exactly what each option means and which approach best suits their needs.

-3. Ensure employees understand the tax rules – Do employees realise that typically, only the first 25% of a DC pension is tax free (calculations for DB schemes will differ) and that the remaining 75% is taxed as earned income?
+- Ensure employees understand the tax rules – Do employees realise that typically, only the first 25% of a DC pension is tax free (calculations for DB schemes will differ) and that the remaining 75% is taxed as earned income?
 Employees could find themselves paying more tax than they need to if they don’t plan carefully.
-For example, latest industry research found that more than a quarter (27%) of individuals over the age of 55 do not realise that they have to pay tax on pensions savings if they take the money as cash.
-Also, research by the Pensions Policy Institute found that individuals could end up paying 200 times more tax depending on the way they decide to access their retirement income.
+For example, we polled over 70 employers in 2019 and found that 91% of them believe that employees do not understand the tax rules when withdrawing money from their pension.
+It is really important that employees take the time to understand these rules as it may be possible to save significant amounts in tax.

-4. Encourage employees to shop around – Employees should be encouraged to shop around before making any decisions about purchasing any retirement products.
-The FCA found this year that those who go into income drawdown could increase their annual income by 13% by switching from a higher cost provider to a lower cost provider.
+- Encourage employees to shop around – Employees should be encouraged to shop around before making any decisions about purchasing any retirement products.
+Which? found in 2019 that shopping around for an annuity can increase an individual’s retirement income by 20%.
+However, the FCA found that only 11% of pensions were accessed to purchase an annuity this year and an increasing number of people are accessing their pension through income drawdown.
 It is crucial that employees do as much research as possible to ensure they select a retirement option that best suits their needs.
 This means finding a solution that enables them to access the right amount of cash as and when they want it, and for as long as they need it.

-5. Protect employees from scams – Scammers often use highly professional looking websites and marketing literature to lure individuals in, and they tend to sound completely legitimate.
+- Protect employees from scams – Scammers often use highly professional looking websites and marketing literature to lure individuals in, and they tend to sound completely legitimate.
 It’s easy to see why so many people are fooled, and it isn’t small amounts of money which are being taken.
-The Pensions Administration Standards Association estimated last year that pension savers have lost more than £1 billion to scams .
+Findings from the FCA and The Pensions Regulator show that victims of pension scams could lose 22 years’ worth of savings within 24 hours.
 So, whatever employees are planning to do with their retirement savings, it’s really important that they understand the risk of scams and how to protect themselves.
-They can do this by checking whether any company that they’re planning to use is registered with the Financial Conduct Authority (FCA) and they can also visit the FCA’s ScamSmart website which includes a warning list of companies operating without authorisation or running scams.
+They can do this by checking whether any company that they’re planning to use is registered with the Financial Conduct Authority (FCA) https://register.fca.org.uk/ and they can also visit the FCA’s ScamSmart website which includes a warning list of companies operating without authorisation or running scams fca.org.uk/scamsmart.

-6. Promote the importance of regulated advice – Many people are concerned about the cost of regulated advice without realising that when they buy retirement products such as annuities, through for example online brokers, there are commissions to be paid which can cost just as much, if not more than getting advice.
+- Promote the importance of regulated advice – Many people are concerned about the cost of regulated advice without realising that when they buy retirement products such as annuities, through for example online brokers, there are commissions to be paid which can cost just as much, if not more than getting advice.
 Employees should understand the importance of seeking regulated advice.
-After all, research from the International Longevity Centre carried out in 2017 suggests that ‘affluent’ individuals who receive advice are on average £30,882 better off when it comes to pension income than those who don’t take advice.
+After all, research from the International Longevity Centre carried out in 2017 suggests that ‘affluent’ individuals who received advice accumulated on average £30,882 more in pension wealth than those who didn’t take advice.
 Regulated advice also provides the benefit of consumer protection for the advice given, as well as a retirement plan tailored to an individual’s needs.

 Jonathan Watts-Lay, Director at WEALTH at work, comments;